huggingface/transformers/examples/research_projects/xls_r/README.md

 to login.
 It is recommend to login with your personal access token that can be found under your hugging face profile (icon in the top right corner on [hf.co](http://hf.co/), then Settings -> Access Tokens -> User Access Tokens -> New Token (if haven't generated one already)

-You can then copy paste this token to login locally.
+You can then copy-paste this token to log in locally.

 2. Create your model repository